-Hard Feelings is an innovative, welcoming community of professional counsellors who provide low-cost services and support.
-Our storefront sells carefully curated books and resources to help build and sustain stronger mental health.
+Hard Feelings is an innovative mental health non-profit.
+We support a welcoming community of professional counsellors who provide low-cost services and support.
+Our online store sells carefully curated books and resources to help build and sustain stronger mental health.

 Why is it called Hard Feelings?